Nayib Bukele’s Encounters with Firm Opponents.

 Nayib Bukele’s unforgettable discussion with Maduro, whom he previously admired

 Nicolas Maduro did not escape a forceful response from Nayib Bukele.
-This, after a meeting in Havana, with the presence of the former Salvadoran president, Salvador Sánchez Cerén, the Venezuelan sent a message to the Central American president.
+This, following a meeting in Havana, with the presence of the former Salvadoran president, Salvador Sánchez Cerén, the Venezuelan sent a message to the Central American president.

 “It is shameful to see how a person who came to the presidency of the republic with some hope for the Salvadoran people is disfigured, melted before imperialism”he said in reference to the friendship between Bukele and former President Donald Trump.